 There’s still a big range of mounts and accessories thrown in, including the wrist-mounted remote.
-It’s not waterproof, unfortunately, so you’ll need to use the camera’s buttons to change settings underwater.
+The remote isn’t waterproof, unfortunately, so you’ll still need to use the camera’s buttons to change settings underwater.

 At roughly 90 minutes, battery life is enough to get through even the longest dive.
 Since there’s a second battery and an external charger included in the box, you can always charge one battery from a portable battery pack back on the boat while using the other one inside the camera.

 You don’t get great 4k video, however (footage is much better in HD) and image stabilization is better on the V50 model.
 If those are important to you, it’s worth dropping the extra fifty bucks or so on the higher-end version.

 For those needing even better waterproofing, the housing included with the Sony FDRX3000 (below) is rated to 60m / 195 feet.
 You’ll pay considerably more for it, but since that depth is well beyond recreational SCUBA limits, you can be certain the camera can handle even your deepest dives with ease.

 Best for Quality: Sony FDRX3000

 Sony’s taken a different approach when it comes to action cameras, with its FDRX3000 sacrificing a little size and weight for excellent image stabilization, proper zoom, and better video.
 You’ll notice the difference in your bank balance as well, but that’s not unusual for Sony gear.

 While it’s larger than the other models listed here, this is by no means a big camera.
 At 29mm x 47mm x 83mm and 114g, there’s no problem mounting it on your helmet or handlebars.